Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: The Dataset

 \subsection{Review Assessment Criteria and Rubrics}

-Each \emph{student review} was independently graded by an instructional staff member and received 24 assessment scores, in line with the 24-criterion grading scheme (Appendix Table~\ref{tab:review_rubric}) organized into eight rubrics (Table~\ref{tab:expose_review_rubrics}), with each criterion rated on an ordinal scale of [0,1], [0,1,2], or [-1,1].
-The rubrics are shown in Table~\ref{tab:expose_review_rubrics}.
+Each \emph{student review} was independently graded by an instructional staff member on 24 criteria (see Table~\ref{tab:review_rubric} for the guidelines on grading) organized into eight rubrics (Table~\ref{tab:iia-expose-review-criteria-rubrics-only}), with each criterion rated on an ordinal scale of [0,1], [0,1,2], or [-1,1].

-\textbf{Designing review assessment criteria and rubrics} The main goal of assessing reviews was to capture the extent to which peer feedback supports learning, reflection, and revision.
-Accordingly, the rubrics operationalize key educational principles of effective feedback—clarity, constructiveness, specificity, and usefulness—through an analytic, criterion-based framework that is transparent, fair, and aligned with established feedback theory~\cite{hattie2007power}.
-As such, our rubric design is primarily informed by the feedback model in~\newcite{hattie2007power}, which conceptualizes feedback as answering three questions: \textit{Where am I going?} (Feed Up), \textit{How am I going?} (Feed Back), and \textit{Where to next?} (Feed Forward).
+\textbf{Designing review assessment criteria and rubrics} The review assessment criteria are grounded in established pedagogical theory and, similar to the \expose{} criteria, focus on feedback skills that are not tied to the proposal topic (e.g., argumentation, actionable suggestions).
+The criteria operationalize key educational principles of effective feedback and are primarily informed by the feedback model in~\newcite{hattie2007power}.

-Drawing on \newcite{narciss2008feedback}, we integrated the components of feedback as criteria within the 8 rubrics.
-We further incorporated insights from~\newcite{darcy-etal-2024-aries}, which analyzes revisions in response to peer reviews in scientific writing, highlighting that \emph{actionable comments}, those offering concrete, suggestions, are more likely to lead to substantive text revisions.
+Drawing on \newcite{narciss2008feedback}, we integrate the components of feedback as criteria within the eight rubrics.
+We further incorporate insights from~\newcite{darcy-etal-2024-aries}, which analyzes revisions in response to peer reviews in scientific writing, highlighting that \emph{actionable comments}, those offering concrete, suggestions, are more likely to lead to substantive text revisions.
 As such, our rubrics emphasize argumentation, accuracy, and clear suggestions for improvement as indicators of pedagogically effective feedback~\cite{Shute2008}.

-Finally, while actionable feedback promotes learning, ineffective or misleading reviews can have the opposite effect.
-To this end, inspired by \newcite{du-etal-2024-llms}, the criteria include a penalty for unhelpful feedback patterns (e.g., neglect of key elements, unsupported claims, or contradictory advice).
 Appendix~\ref{appendix:review-criteria} provides more detail.